 Refunds to expired or canceled cards are handled by the customer’s card issuer and, in most cases, credited to the customer’s replacement card.
 If no replacement exists, the card issuer usually delivers the refund to the customer using an alternate method (for example, check or bank account deposit).
-In rare cases, a refund back to a card may fail.
+In rare cases, a refund back to a card might fail.

 For other payment methods, like ACH and iDEAL, refund handling varies from bank to bank.
 If a customer has closed their method of payment, the bank might return the refund to us—at which point it’s marked as failed.

 Handle failed refunds

-A refund can fail if the customer’s bank or card issuer has been unable to process it correctly.
+A refund can fail if the customer’s bank or card issuer can’t process it.
 For example, a closed bank account or a problem with the card can cause a refund to fail.
 When this happens, the bank returns the refunded amount to us and we add it back to your Stripe account balance.
 This process can take up to 30 days from the post date.

 When using the API, a Refund object’s status transitions to